donovanglover/hyprdim/README.md

-# hyprland-autodim
+# hyprdim

-hyprland-autodim is a daemon that automatically dims windows when switching between them.
+hyprdim is a daemon that automatically dims windows when switching between them.

 ## Advantages